 This is an annual award presented at the awards program of the USCAP Annual Meeting.

-2019 Harvey Goldman Award
+2021 Harvey Goldman Teaching Award

 Christopher Paul Crum was born in Newport News, Virginia and completed his medical school education and pathology residency at the University of Virginia.
 At Columbia Presbyterian Hospital in New York, he trained in colposcopy and cervical pathology with Ralph Richart.
 In 1984 he published the first detailed description of HPV 16-associated precursors in the cervix with Lutz Gissmann from Harald zur Hausen’s laboratory.
 Crum then joined Saul Silverstein’s laboratory at Columbia and received a Physician Scientist Award from the NIAID in 1985.
 He returned to the University of Virginia in 1987 and was recruited in 1990 by Ramzi Cotran to direct Women’s and Perinatal Pathology at Brigham and Women’s Hospital in Boston.
 Dr. Crum held that position for 28 years until 2018.
 During his tenure as Director, he and his colleagues contributed both seminal research and textbooks in obstetrical and gynecologic disease.